Improved Converses and Gap Results for Coded Caching: Detailed Problem Setup

-We also assume that $\mathbf{d}$ is known to all receivers (e.g.,~$\d$ can be communicated to the receivers with zero transmission rate).
-Each receiver~$k\in\{1,\ldots, K\}$ perfectly observes the delivery-symbol $X$, and can thus recover its desired message as
+where $\set{X}$ is the delivery alphabet that we will specify shortly.
+We assume that $\mathbf{d}$ is known to all the receivers (e.g.,~$\d$ can be communicated to the receivers with asymptotically zero transmission rate\footnote{{Alternatively, the desired information could also be sent from the server to the users as part of the subsequent delivery communication, see \cite{Fadlallah}.}}).